Betapond/appitude/README.md

 });

 // adding a backbone view is simple
-// the view will be loaded on domready if the "el" element is present in the page
+// the view will be loaded automatically when you call App.loadViews() if the "el" element is present in the page

 (function(){
   var view = {